lsrepo/2048/README.md

 ## Features

 - 🎮 Classic 2048 gameplay with minimalist UI
-- ⌨️ Keyboard controls (Arrow keys, 'N' for new game)
+- ⌨️ Keyboard controls (Arrow keys, 'N' for new game, 'I' for AI advice)
 - 🎯 Win/lose detection and best score persistence
-- 🤖 AI helper for game suggestions
+- 🤖 AI helper for game suggestions (only supported in local mode to protect API keys)(VPN might be required)
 - 🏗️ Clean architecture with separated game logic and UI

 ## How to Play

 **Objective**: Combine tiles with the same number to reach the 2048 tile!

-**Controls**: Use arrow keys to move tiles, press 'N' for a new game
+**Controls**: Use arrow keys to move tiles, press 'N' for a new game, press 'I' for advice from AI.

 **Rules**: Tiles slide and merge when colliding with the same number.
 New tiles (2 or 4) appear after each move.
 Game over when no moves are possible.